simralc/style_transfer/README.md

 # style_transfer

 This is a keras implementation of Style Transfer of images.
-It takes in a list of frames extracted from a video and applies style transfer to it based on the style images provided. style_transfer_keras.ipynb is the jupyter notebook which consists of the code to transfer the styles of the frames of the video.
+It takes in a list of frames extracted from a video and applies style transfer to it based on the style images provided. <br />
+style_transfer_keras.ipynb is the jupyter notebook which consists of the code to transfer the styles of the frames of the video.

 ## Requirements